-5.3 Summary and Comment
+4.3 Summary and Comment

 The base-case findings from our analysis suggest that the use of tisagenlecleucel in B-ALL provides clinical benefit in terms of gains in quality-adjusted and overall survival over clofarabine.
-This translated into cost-effectiveness estimates that met commonly-cited cost-effectiveness thresholds in the pediatric relapsed/refractory B-ALL population under the assumptions used in this analysis.
-The results were robust through one-way and probabilistic sensitivity analyses.
+This translated into cost-effectiveness estimates that met commonly-cited cost-effectiveness thresholds in the pediatric relapsed/refractory B-ALL cohort under the assumptions used in this analysis.
+The results were robust through one-way and probabilistic sensitivity analyses given the parameter uncertainty quantified.
 Although sensitive to the outcome discount rate and mark-up for tisagenlecleucel, cost-effectiveness estimates remained less than \$150,000 per QALY gained.
-Results from the probabilistic sensitivity analysis found that 99% of the iterations produced cost-effectiveness ratios less than \$150,000 per QALY gained when compared to clofarabine.
 The payment strategy used in the base case for tisagenlecleucel assumed payment for responders at one month; however, even with different payment strategies, including payment at infusion, cost-effectiveness estimates for tisagenlecleucel remained below commonly cited cost-effectiveness thresholds.
 The base-case findings used a lifetime time horizon, while cost-effectiveness estimates for tisagenlecleucel at other time horizons were presented in a scenario analysis.
-After a model time horizon of nine years, the incremental cost-effectiveness ratio for tisagenlecleucel versus clofarabine fell below \$150,000 per QALY gained.
-If one accepts that the model's assumptions hold for at least nine years after treatment with no differences in costs or outcomes beyond that duration, tisagenlecleucel would meet these thresholds.
+After a model time horizon of seven years, the incremental cost-effectiveness ratio for tisagenlecleucel versus clofarabine fell below \$150,000 per QALY gained.
+Therefore, if one accepts that patients who are alive and responding to treatment at five years are effectively cured, and that the model's other assumptions hold for at least seven years after treatment with no differences in costs or outcomes beyond that duration, tisagenlecleucel would meet commonly cited cost-effectiveness thresholds.

 Similarly, the base-case findings from our analysis suggest that the use of axicabtagene ciloleucel in B-cell lymphoma also provides clinical benefit in terms of gains in quality-adjusted and overall survival over chemotherapy.
-This translated into cost-effectiveness estimates that met commonly cited cost-effectiveness thresholds in the adult relapsed/refractory B-cell lymphoma population under current assumptions used in this analysis.
+This translated into cost-effectiveness estimates that met commonly cited cost-effectiveness thresholds in the adult relapsed/refractory B-cell lymphoma cohort under current assumptions used in this analysis.
 When accounting for model input uncertainty through one-way and probabilistic sensitivity analyses, however, some cost-effectiveness ratios did exceed \$150,000 per QALY gained.
-Results were most sensitive to the outcome discount rate, utility for the alive and responding to treatment health state, and the standardized mortality ratio for long-term survivors of B-cell lymphoma.
-Results from the probabilistic sensitivity analysis found that 68% of the iterations produced cost-effectiveness ratios less than \$150,000 per QALY gained when compared to chemotherapy.
+Results were most sensitive to the outcome discount rate, utility for the alive and responding to treatment health state, mark-up percentage for axicabtagene ciloleucel, the standardized mortality ratio, and the duration of IVIG.
 The payment strategy used in the base-case for axicabtagene ciloleucel assumed payment at infusion.
 When outcomes-based payment scenarios were evaluated (i.e., payment for responders only), the cost-effectiveness estimates were more favorable.
 The base-case findings took a lifetime time horizon, and cost-effectiveness estimates for axicabtagene ciloleucel at other time horizons were presented in a scenario analysis.
-After a model time horizon of 30 years, the incremental cost-effectiveness ratio for axicabtagene versus chemotherapy was less than \$150,000 per QALY gained.
-Therefore, if one accepts that the model's assumptions hold for at least 30 years after treatment with no differences in costs or outcomes beyond that duration, axicabtagene would meet commonly cited cost-effectiveness thresholds.
+After a model time horizon of 24 years, the incremental cost-effectiveness ratio for axicabtagene versus chemotherapy was less than \$150,000 per QALY gained.
+Therefore, if one accepts that patients who are alive and responding to treatment at five years are effectively cured, and that the model's other assumptions hold for at least 24 years after treatment with no differences in costs or outcomes beyond that duration, axicabtagene ciloleucel would meet commonly cited costeffectiveness thresholds.